 I was alone and without any weapons in a snow-covered country, my hand was wounded, and I had not the slightest idea which way was to Warsaw.

-Not only he had to risk the duel, he also had to risk prosecution after fairly winning that duel.
+Not only did he have to risk the duel, but he also had to risk prosecution after fairly winning that duel.

 And he says about a fling of his: